774,000 special jobs: Reps ask Finance Ministry not to release funds if...

 By Levinus Nwabughiogu

-House of Representatives has urged the Ministry of Finance not to release any funds for the implementation of the special public works programme if it was in breach of due process, the Appropriation Act 2020 as well as the National Directorate of Employment, NDE Act.
+House of Representatives yesterday asked the Ministry of Finance not to release any funds for the implementation of the special public works programme if it was in breach of due process, the Appropriation Act 2020 as well as the National Directorate of Employment, NDE, Act.

-Adopting the motion, the House advocated that for transparency and scrutiny, the programme should be removed from the supervision of the Minister of State for Labour and Employment, Festus Kayemo, saying that his portfolio was not known by law.
+Adopting the motion, the House advocated that for transparency and scrutiny, the programme should be removed from the supervision of the Minister of State for Labour and Employment, Festus Kayemo, saying his portfolio was not know by law.

-The House, therefore, urged President Muhammadu Buhari to direct the Minister of Labour, Chris Ngige whose office the lawmakers said was recognised by the Constitution and NDE Act, to live up to his lawful responsibility of supervising the NDE, ensuring non-interference and meddlesomeness by any persons in the running of the agency.
+It, therefore, urged President Muhammadu Buhari to direct the Minister of Labour, Chris Ngige, whose office the lawmakers said was recognised by the constitution and NDE Act, to live up to his lawful responsibility of supervising the NDE, ensuring non-interference and meddlesomeness by any persons in the running of the agency.

 Moving the motion on their behalf earlier, Okechukwu submitted that “Section 2 of the National Directorate of Employment (NDE) Act unambiguously vests in the agency the responsibility to, among other key aims and objectives, design and implement programmes to combat mass unemployment.”

-He said that the House was mindful of the high economic consequences for the country to resort to ad-hoc arrangements, fearing that such a measure may not be accountable in the future.
+He said that the House was mindful of the high economic consequences for the country to resort to adhoc arrangements, fearing that such measure may not be accountable in the future.

 The House rather preferred the use of the NDE as an interventionist agency created by law.